 Alumina Limited's Constitution requires Directors (excluding the CEO) to retire at the third AGM since they were last elected or re-elected.
 A retiring Director seeking re-election is subject to an appraisal and recommendation by the Nomination Committee whether to support the Director's re-election.
 The Board reviews the Nomination Committee's recommendation to determine whether to recommend that shareholders vote in favour of the re-election.
-Ms O'Toole and Mr Bevan are due for re-election by rotation and will stand for re-election at the 2021 AGM in accordance with the Company's Constitution.
-Ms In't Veld was appointed a Non-Executive Director on 3 August 2020 and in accordance with the Constitution, offers herself for election.
-Ms Stein is intending to retire as a Director at the 2021 AGM.
-Details of experience, qualifications and performance of directors seeking election and re-election, will be disclosed, together with the Directors' statement of support, in the 2021 AGM Notice.
+Mr Zeng is due for re-election by rotation and will stand for re-election at the 2022 AGM in accordance with the Company's Constitution.
+Details of experience, qualifications and performance of Mr Zeng who is seeking re-election, will be disclosed, together with the Directors' statement of support, in the 2022 AGM Notice.

-Board and committees performance measurement
+Board and Committees performance measurement

-In 2020 the Board undertook a self-assessment process that links outcomes to key performance criteria contained in the relevant Board and Committee Charters.
+In 2021 the Board undertook a self-assessment process that links outcomes to key performance criteria contained in the relevant Board and Committee Charters.
 This process involved the Chairman of the Board discussing Board and Committee performance individually with each director and, the Chair of the Nominations Committee discussing the Chairman's performance with other Non-Executive Directors.
 The Chairman addresses the results with the Board.
 The self-assessment process is used to evaluate the performance of the Board, its committees and individual directors.

 It was concluded from the self-assessment process that the Board and its Committees conducted their duties in accordance with their relevant Charters and key performance criteria.
-Alumina Limited's Board Charter and other Company Policies are included in full in the Governance section of our website at aluminalimited. com/charters/.
+Alumina Limited's Board Charter and other Company Policies are included in full in the Governance section of our website at www.aluminalimited.com/charters/.